RNA Tie Club: Foundation

-In May 1954, Watson visited Gamow, who was then on sabbatical at the University of California, Berkeley.
-On discussing Gamow's hypothesis, he suggested that they form a 20-member club to work out the genetic code.
-Gamow instantly came up with the RNA Tie Club to "solve the riddle of the RNA structure and to understand how it built proteins" and with the motto "do or die; or don't try."
+In May 1954, Watson visited Gamow, who was on sabbatical at the University of California, Berkeley.
+While discussing Gamow's hypothesis, he suggested that they form a 20-member club to work out the genetic code.
+Gamow instantly came up with the RNA Tie Club to "solve the riddle of the RNA structure and to understand how it built proteins", adding the motto "do or die; or don't try."

-The club thus consisted of 20 members, eminent scientists, each of whom corresponded to an amino acid, and an additional four honorary members (S. Brenner, VAL.
+The club thus consisted of 20 eminent scientists, each of whom corresponded to an amino acid, plus four honorary members (S. Brenner, VAL.
 F. Lipmann, A. Szent-Gyorgyi, and another individual), one for each nucleotide.

-Each member received a woolen necktie with an embroidered helix on them, hence the name "RNA Tie Club".
+Each member received a woolen necktie having an embroidered helix, hence the name "RNA Tie Club".

 Members

 The tie and tiepin

-Members of the RNA Tie Club were to receive a black wool-knit tie with a green and yellow RNA helix emblazoned on it.
-The original design of the tie came from Orgel, with the final pattern being a re-imagining by Gamow.
+Members of the RNA Tie Club received a black wool-knit tie with a green and yellow RNA helix emblazoned on it.
+The original design of the tie came from Orgel, with the final pattern re-imagined by Gamow.
 Gamow's tie pattern was delivered to a Los Angeles haberdasher on Colorado Avenue by Watson, with the shop tailor promising to make the ties for $4 each.

 Along with each tie, members of the club were to receive a golden tiepin with the three letter abbreviation of their club amino acid designation.
 Not all members may have received their pin.
-Gamow, however, wore his pin on several occasions, often causing some confusion and questioning of why he was wearing the "wrong initials".
+Gamow, however, wore his pin on several occasions, often causing confusion and questioning of why he was wearing the "wrong initials".

 Successes

-The RNA Tie Club never organised a formal meeting of all the members.
-Members visited other members to discuss the scientific developments, usually involving cigars and alcohol.
-This time allowed for bonding and close friendships among this scientific elite, and it turned out to be a breeding ground for creative ideas.
-In most instances members mailed letters and preprints of articles suggesting new concepts and ideas.
+The RNA Tie Club never had a formal meeting of all its members.
+Members visited each other to discuss the scientific developments, usually involving cigars and alcohol.
+This allowed bonding and close friendships to develop among this scientific elite, and it turned out to be a breeding ground for creative ideas.
+The members mailed letters and preprints of articles to each other suggesting new concepts and ideas.

 Number of nucleotides in a codon

 Using mathematics, Gamow postulated that a nucleotide code consisting of three letters (triplets) would be enough to define all 20 amino acids.
-This concept is the basis of "codons", and set an upper and lower limit on the size of a codon.
-Gamow had simply estimated that the number of bases and their complimentary pairs in a DNA strand could give 20 cavities for amino acids, meaning that 20 different amino acid could be involved in protein synthesis.
-He named this DNA–protein interaction as the "diamond code."
-Although Gamow's premise that DNA directly synthesized proteins was proven wrong, the nature of the triplet code became the foundation of genetic code.
+This concept is the basis of "codons", and set an upper and lower limit on their size.
+Gamow had simply estimated that the number of bases and their complementary pairs in a DNA strand could create 20 cavities for amino acids, meaning that 20 different amino acids could be involved in protein synthesis.
+He named this DNA–protein interaction the "diamond code."
+Although Gamow's premise that DNA directly synthesized proteins was proven wrong, the triplet code became the foundation of genetic code.

 Codons

-Sydney Brenner proposed the concept of a codon, the idea that three non-overlapping nucleotides could code for one amino acid.
+Sydney Brenner proposed the concept of the codon, the idea that three non-overlapping nucleotides could code for one amino acid.
 His proof involved statistics and experimental evidence from amino acid protein sequences.